-- cost rate.
-2 CFR 200, Subpart E, Section 200.414 (f) specifies that any negotiated non-Federal entity that has never received a indirect cost rate may elect to charge a de minimis rate of 10% modified total direct costs (MTDC) which may be used indefinitely. - 11.
+- cost rate, 2 200, Subpart E, Section 200.414 (f) specifies that any CFR received negotiated non-Federal entity that has never a charge a de minimis cost rate may elect to rate of 10% modified total direct costs (MTDC) which may be used indefinitely. - 11.
 "Person" means any business, individual, committee, club, other organization, or group of individuals. - 12.
 "Procurement" means buying, procuring, leasing, or otherwise acquiring any materials, supplies, services, or equipment.
 It also includes all functions that pertain to the obtaining of any material, supplies, services, construction, and equipment, including description of specifications and requirements, selection and solicitation of resources, preparation, and Award of contract. - 13.
 "Purchase Order" means that document used by the Consortium to request that a contract be entered into for a specified need, and may include, but not be limited to, the technical description of the requested item, delivery schedule, transportation, criteria for evaluation, payment terms, and other specifications. - 14.
 "RESTORE ACT (Pot 3) funds" refers to the 30% of the Gulf Coast Restoration Trust Fund, established by the RESTORE Act, to fund economic and environmental recovery of the Gulf Coast region impacted by the Deepwater Horizon Oil Spill.
 Pot 3 funds are managed separately by each of the Gulf Coast states.
 The Gulf Consortium is Florida's designated agency to administer Pot 3 funds. - 15.
 "Services" means the furnishing of labor, time, or effort by a contractor, not involving the delivery of a specific end product other than those which is not defined as supplies and which are merely incidental to the required performance. - 16.
 "Specification" means any description of the physical or functional characteristics of the nature of a material, supply, service, construction, or equipment item.
-It may include a description of any requirement for inspection, testing, recycled, or degradable materials content, or preparing a material, supply, service, construction, or equipment item for delivery.
+It may include a description of any requirement for inspection, testing, recycled, or degradable materials content, or preparing a material, supply, service, construction, or equipment item for delivery. - 17.
+"Subrecipient" means a Member County that receives a Subaward of RESTORE Act Funds from the Consortium for the performance of a project, or any portion thereof, described in the Florida State Expenditure Plan. - 18.
+"Subrecipient Agreement" means an agreement entered into between the Consortium and a Member County governing the Subaward of RESTORE Act Funds received by the Consortium pursuant to such Member County.